-Malaria is a serious disease that people can get after being bitten by a certain type of mosquito that is infected with a parasite called Plasmodium.
+Malaria is a serious and sometimes deadly disease that people can get after being bitten by a certain type of mosquito that is infected with a parasite called Plasmodium.
 Four different types of Plasmodium (P. falciparum, P. vivax, P. ovale, and P. malariae) affect humans.

 Who gets malaria?

 Anyone can get malaria while visiting or living in an area where the disease is found.
 Most cases in the United States occur in people arriving from tropical or subtropical areas of the world.
 According to the World Health Organization, an estimated 216 million cases of malaria occurred in 2016.
 Maps of countries where malaria is common can be found in the Centers for Disease Control and Prevention (CDC) Health Information for International Travel at the CDC Yellow Book.

 Certain people are at higher risk of getting malaria and developing severe disease.
 These include pregnant women, infants, children under five years of age, people with HIV/AIDS, and travelers coming from areas where malaria is not present.

 The parasite that causes malaria is usually spread by the bite of an infected female Anopheles mosquito.
 In addition, an infected mother can transmit the parasite to her infant before or during delivery.
 Rarely, the malaria parasite is spread by blood transfusion or organ transplant.

 Symptoms vary depending on the type of Plasmodium causing the infection, but might include high fever, chills, sweats, and headache.
 In some cases, the illness can progress to severe anemia, kidney and respiratory failure, coma and even death.
 Some types of malaria cause less severe illness, but if not treated the symptoms can continue for weeks or months with episodes of fever and chills.
 With some types of malaria, relapses of the disease might occur years after treatment that was thought to have been successful.